dostert01/Level2/README.md

 #### Business Logic

-The smallest building blocks of business logic inside the framework are business logic modules.
+The smallest building blocks of business logic inside the framework are business worker modules (or workers).
 These modules themselves implement the IPO pattern.
 They are based on a simple API, which allows modular extensibility of the system's capabilities in a way, that is independent of development and release cycle of the framework itself.

-Business logic modules can be chained together into pipelines.
+Worker modules can be chained together into pipelines.
 This is, where the state (respectively the meta information) of a payload and its business object comes into play.
 Each pipeline can have a set to matching patterns attached.
 These patterns are matched against the state of any incoming payload.
 Once a pipeline's matching patters match a payload, this particular payload will be processed by the corresponding pipeline.
-During the processing of a payload, a pipeline or more precise the contained business logic modules can apply any kind of changes to the payload and its state information.
+During the processing of a payload, a pipeline or more precise the contained worker modules can apply any kind of changes to the payload and its state information.
 This can either cause the payload to be processed by subsequent matching pipelines or being handed over to external systems.

 ## Technical Implementation

-### Provided Modules
+### Application Building Blocks

+- The class **ApplicationContext** allows to bootstrap an entire application from a JSON file, that declares the components of the application.
+Further on, `ApplicationContext` covers thread safe access to environmental information about the application and its main configuration

 - **Process Pipelining** allows declarative definition of processing pipelines.
-Such pipelines consist of a series of business logic specific modules called "workers", that can be chained together.
+Such pipelines consist of a series of business logic specific worker modules, that can be chained together.
 As pipelines are defined declarative, they can be changed and extended at runtime, making it quick and easy to react to changing business requirements.

 - **Connectors** to external systems using local filesystem, MQTT and HTTP (coming soon).Any further protocol is possible and can be implemented as business logic module even outside of the framework.

-- Event **listeners** for local filesystem, MQTT and HTTP (coming soon).
+- Event **listeners**  to listen for events/data coming in via local filesystem, MQTT and HTTP.
 Any further protocol is possible but currently must be implemented as part of the framework.

-- **API** for developing business logic modules and connectors.
-Processing pipelines can be extended by making use of a **lean API**, that allows quick implementation of new business logic modules.
-For further details refer to the [Pipeline Implementation Part of the Framework](./framework/src/pipeline/README.md)
+- **API** for developing worker modules and connectors.
+Processing pipelines can be extended by making use of a **lean API**, that allows quick implementation of new  modules.
+For further details refer to the [Pipeline Implementation Part of the Framework](./framework/src/pipeline/README.md) or directly to [`pipelineapi.h`](./framework/src/pipeline/api/pipelineapi.h)

+- Formatted and filtered **Logging** to any destination.
+Currently implemented are logging destinations for `stdout`, `stderr`, `file` and `syslog`.
+See [here](./framework/src/logger/README.md) for details.

 - Generic **SQL Database Interface** to enable processing pipelines to communicate with any RDBMS.
 Currently SQLite is implemented as the first one.
 See [here](./framework/src/dbinterface/README.md) how to use the existing implementation and to extend for the support of further RDBMSs.

-- Formatted and filtered **Logging** to any destination.
-Currently implemented are logging destinations for `stdout`, `stderr`, `file` and `syslog`.
-See [here](./framework/src/logger/README.md) for details.

-- **Application Context** covers thread safe access to environmental information about the application and the main configuration of the application as such.
-Modules of the application (currently the listeners) can be bootstrapped using the `ApplicationContext`.

 ### Schematic overview of dataflow